The manager features are only available on Business plans (Pro, Enterprise, and Premium). You can manage your current plan on your account page.

 There are several ways to do so, each described in a dedicated documentation section:

-In addition to the detailed information SymfonyInsight is able to provide to developers, it also creates a global overviews of your project's quality.
+In addition to the detailed information SymfonyInsight is able to provide to developers, it also creates a global overview of your project's quality and growth.

-There are two features related to this: statistics and reporting.
-You can read the dedicated documentation section to learn more about how to use these features.
+You can read the dedicated documentation section to learn more about how print such reports.